 Sunset in Gulmarg

 Quite soon it was dark all around.
-We had dinner at Malik Hotel itself, owner of which was by now a good friend.
+We had dinner at Malik Hotel itself.
 A guy called Sohail runs the hotel and is great to talk to.
 He loves to tell tales from Kashmir if you had some time to chat.